zonca/zonca-blog/_posts/2019-02-22-jetstream_kubernetes_kubespray_282.md

 slug: kubernetes-jupyterhub-jetstream-kubespray
 ---

+**This tutorial is obsolete, check the [updated version of the tutorial](https://zonca.dev/2020/06/kubernetes-jetstream-kubespray.html)**

 Back in September 2018 I published a [tutorial to deploy Kubernetes on Jetstream](https://zonca.github.io/2018/09/kubernetes-jetstream-kubespray-jupyterhub.html) using Kubernetes.

 Software in the Kubernetes space moves very fast, so I decided to update the recipe to use the newer Kubespray 2.8.2 that deploys Kubernetes v1.12.5.